Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/go-to.md

 A **Go To Node** is used to switch the conversation over to another **Node** or **Flow** which will be executed immediately when this node is activated.

+## Settings

+### Select Flow

+Select the target Flow which is switched to whenever the Flow execution triggers the **Go To** Node.

+### Select Node

+Select the target Node which is switched to whenever the Flow execution triggers the **Go To** Node.

+A Node must be set as an Entrypoint before it can be selected.
+To set any Node as an Entrypoint, use [Set Entrypoint](../node-usage.md#set-entrypoint).

 !!! note "Using Go to and Execute together"
-    A Go to node will overwrite any existing execute node flow.
-This means that if a flow containing a Go To node is Executed, the Go To node will stop the original execution and "stick" to its destination node's flow.
+    A Go To Node will overwrite any existing Execute Flow Node.
+This means that if a Flow containing a Go To Node is executed, the Go To nNode will stop the original execution and "stick" to its destination node's Flow.

 ## Advanced